 What does “cost of living” mean?

-Think of cost of living as a snapshot of how far your income goes in one place versus another.
-In some cities, $2,500 a month might cover rent, groceries and a car payment.
-In others, that might barely cover housing.
-It’s a practical way to set realistic expectations when budgeting, job hunting or planning a move.
+Think of cost of living as a snapshot of how far your income goes in one location versus another.
+For example, in some cities, an income of $2,500 a month might cover rent, groceries and your car payment.
+In other places, that amount may barely cover housing.
+Calculating cost of living is a practical way to set realistic expectations when budgeting, job hunting or planning a move.

 How is cost of living calculated?

-Most cost-of-living indexes compare a selection of major spending categories to show how affordable (or expensive) one place is over another.
+Most cost-of-living indexes compare a selection of major spending categories to show how affordable (or not) one place is compared to another.

 What’s included in cost-of-living estimates?

-A common misconception is that housing is the only cost that matters—but that’s just one part of the equation.
-A true cost-of-living comparison takes into account all the major expenses that impact your daily life.
-It varies depending on the source, but here’s what typically gets factored in:
+A common misconception is that housing is the only cost that matters—but it's just one part of the equation.
+A true cost-of-living comparison takes into account all of the major expenses that impact your daily life.
+Cost of living often varies depending on the source, but here’s what typically gets factored in:

 - Housing: Rent or mortgage payments, property taxes and homeowners or renters insurance.